meemproject/meem-app/README.md

 ### Project structure

-The Clubs web app is currently structured as follows:
+The Meem web app is currently structured as follows:

 -   The `components` folder contains React Functional Components that make up the contents of Clubs pages.
 -   Within the `components` folder, you'll find distinct subfolders for the `Home`, `ClubHome`, `Admin`, `Roles`, `Profile`, `Create`, `Authenticate`, `Extensions` and other page content.